valentin2105/Ganeti/README.md

 * **"os"** folder is for /usr/share/ganeti/os/
 * **"instance-debootstrap"** is for /etc/ganeti-instance-debootstrap
 * Folders **/srv/ganeti/vminitlog** and **/srv/ganeti/vmcreation** must exist
+* Ganeti configured with default "kernel_path" on dom0's kernel & the same for "initrd_path".

 ## A Script for easy and automated VM's creation :